Inauguration of Chester A. Arthur: Washington ceremony

 Fearing that the hasty initial inauguration, which had been performed by a state official and without any federal record, would cause a legitimacy crisis, Arthur agreed to repeat the presidential oath in a formal ceremony in Washington, D.C.
 He traveled to Washington on the morning of September 20 to attend Garfield's funeral procession, and the following day, he repeated the oath of office before Chief Justice Morrison Waite.
-Around 40 individuals were in attendance at the Vice President's Room of the Capitol, including Hayes and Grant, associate justices John Marshall Harlan and Stanley Matthews, several members of Garfield's cabinet, seven senators, and six members of the House of Representatives.
-Waite further documented the inauguration to keep within the Supreme Court's records.
+Arrangements were made quietly for this second oath-taking, with Richard J. Bright, the Sergeant at Arms of the United States Senate, instructed to set aside the Vice President's Room of the Capitol for the ceremony.
+Around 40 individuals were in attendance, including Hayes and Grant, associate justices John Marshall Harlan and Stanley Matthews, several members of Garfield's cabinet, seven senators, and six members of the House of Representatives.
+The ceremony took place shortly after noon, with Waite and his associate justices arriving at 12:10 p.m.
+(EDT).
+Waite further documented the inauguration for the Supreme Court's records.

-Unlike the previous vice presidents who had assumed the presidency, Arthur had never before held political office, and politicians and writers did not know what to expect from his inaugural address.
+Unlike the previous vice presidents who had assumed the presidency, Arthur had never before held elected political office, and politicians and writers did not know what to expect from his inaugural address.
 In it, he emphasized the strength of presidential succession, saying, "No higher, more assuring proof could exist of our popular government than the fact that though the chosen of the people be struck down, his constitutional successor is peacefully installed without shock or strain."
 Arthur attempted to quell the public's fears in his inaugural address, promising that he would follow Garfield's vision for the county rather than striking a different path.
-These promises were well-received by his audience, but Arthur entered the presidency still widely mistrusted and disliked by the general public.
+These promises were well received by his audience, but Arthur entered the presidency still widely mistrusted and disliked by the general public.